-Here I have mentioned the port and the target port for this particular service, it’s mentioned and it is hard coded within the YAML file.
+Here I have mentioned the port and the target port for this particular service; it’s mentioned, and it is hardcoded within the YAML file.

-Other than these values, the template i.e., the other configuration details will be the same.
+Other than these values, the template, i.e., the other configuration details, will be the same.
 So what I’m maintaining?
 I’m maintaining some duplicate values.

 Templatising and the package manager

-So value for test.
+So value for the test.
 And that can be maintained as a JSON file or different file formats.
 Here I am demonstrating for understanding purpose.
 Don’t worry about the syntax or the format of the files.

-That is, the template files, value files, all of them together and send it across or share it with other team members in case if I want to version it as a repository and share it with other team over the Internet or share it with other CI/CD tools, we can go ahead and do that.
+That is, the template files, value files, all of them together and send it across or share it with other team members in case if I want to version it as a repository and share it with other teams over the Internet or share it with other CI/CD tools, we can go ahead and do that.

 So this is a quick overview of the need and purpose of package manager within the Kubernetes environment.